ZentaChain/Zentachain/README.md

 ## Zentanode

-Zentanode is a device that allows users to communicate offline over an area several kilometers wide.
-You simply support the network in return for receiving CHAIN token rewards.
-Zentanode can be purchased only on the official Zentachain online store.
+Zentanode is a device that allows users to communicate offline over a range of several kilometers.
+The user simply supports the network and receives CHAIN token rewards in return.
+The official Zentachain online store is the only place to purchase Zentanode.

 [Zentanode Onlinestore](https://zentanode.com)